reykboerner/delay-networks/README.md

 * If you wish, you can customize the set of slider values (delay in seconds) by modifying `tau_list` in line 12.
 * Once the code is executed, go to your webbrowser and enter `localhost:8001/` in the search bar.
 The slider should appear.

+*Note:* The precomputed datapoints of the delay master stability function (the curves in the left panel) are stored in the `.txt` files at the path `code/data`.
+To ensure that the Julia program can read these files, you must be in the working directory of the Julia file (i.e. `code`).
+To find out your current working directory, type the command `pwd()` into the REPL.

 <br/><br/>

 ### How to cite